 It is compatible up to and including Office 97 through 2016 as well as Windows 2000 through Windows 10.
 Any Windows Server will work fine.
 Any Windows operating system 32 or 64 bit or greater will work.

-Excel files created with the 'Convert XLS' conversion method and then are used as an INPUT file in another conversion/special process may exhibit this issue.
-If this is the case then: For Office 2010 (and perhaps 2007) you must add a TRUSTED LOCATION for those input files you are using.
+Excel files created with the 'Convert XLS' conversion method may exhibit this issue.
+If this is the case then: For Office 2007 and greater you must add a TRUSTED LOCATION for those input files you are using.

 The solution has nothing to do with the actual problem.
 Office now has some kind of "protected-mode" feature, which prevents office programs from doing certain things under certain conditions. - One of them is to stop excel from opening attachments coming from outlook.
 Go to Excel options, Trust Center, Settings, and uncheck all the options about "protected view".